 It’s incredible how much a cat can exercise just with a little bit of effort from its human.
 For example, by dragging a teaser wand around the house you can make your cat run and jump a lot and you won’t have to move too much to accomplish this.
 Playing like this is such a good exercise that will make your pet burn lots of calories.

 Exercising your cat on a daily basis becomes critical for your cat’s health, considering that most cat foods contain ingredients that aren’t natural in cats diet and cause them to gain weight.

 #3 To Stimulate Your Cat Mentally

-Not only human beings need to be mentally stimulated, cats need exactly the same.
-In the wild cats need to figure out ways to hunt preys on a daily basis.
+Not only do human beings need to be mentally stimulated, but cats also need exactly the same.
+In the wild cats need to figure out ways to hunt prey on a daily basis.
 This constant hunting activity keeps their mind occupied designing small strategies how to get the prey from a tree, getting a bug from underneath a small stone, hiding to catch a bird, chasing a mouse or blocking the exit of a potential prey, to name some.

 Cats usually design a visual map before attacking their prey.
 The cat’s eyes don’t allow him to see what’s right in front of him and this is why they need to visualize a type of 3-D map to determine the best way to catch the prey considering all the possible ways this prey could escape.

 This intellectual skill is part of the cat survival in the wild, but as indoor cats don’t need to hunt to eat this instinct doesn’t get fulfilled.
 We could state that indoor cats lose their sense of purpose when they become indoors and you need to fulfill this need by playing with your pet daily and making sure to provide different games periodically to keep your cat curiosity and motivation.

 #4 To Develop Your Cat’s Hunting and Physical skills

 When I play with my cat Sophie I can see that she has developed certain skills that I never saw before.